telerik/ajax-docs/controls/treelist/functionality/exporting/integration-with-telerik-document-processing-library.md

 		Next

-3. After the worksheet is populated with data an instance of the **XlsxFormatProvider** is created and by callingits **Export** method a file is generated on the server.
+3. After the worksheet is populated with data an instance of the **XlsxFormatProvider** is created and by calling its **Export** method a file is generated on the server.